aoxborrow/Pre.php/README.md

 }
 ```

 Or just include Pre.php directly into your project.
-You might also want to setup the Pre() function shortcut:
+You might also want to setup the Pre() function shortcut for convenience:

 ```php
 <?php